 Mr. Bishop has received numerous awards for his community service including being honored for his community housing activities by the Broward Black Elected Officials at its 2007 Gala.
 In addition, the Congressional Black Caucus recognized this outstanding community servant.
 His charitable work was recognized on a national level by Neighborhoods, USA (NUSA), a non-profit organization committed to building and strengthening our neighborhood organizations.
 He is a Thoroughbred owner and breed and serves as the Vice President of the Florida Horsemen Benevolent and Protective Association.

 Joe Orseno has been a member of the FHBPA Board of Directors for five years.
-Orseno is 3rd Vice President and serves as Chairman of the Backstretch Committee.
+Orseno is 3rd Vice President and serves as Chairman of the Backstretch Committee, as well as serving on the Executive, Aftercare and Benevolence Committees.

 Orseno grew up in Philadelphia and has always loved sports.
 He played football, basketball and baseball in high school.
 His dad loved going to the track and handicapping races.
 Orseno often tagged along.
 He started parking cars at Cinelli’s restaurant across the street from Garden State Park Racetrack as a way to make cash during high school.
 From there, Orseno started working around the barns on weekends.